hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 Some useful information on using Jupyter Lab on UBELIX compute nodes.

+> **IMPORTANT:** in the following we show how to start the server on a compute node.
+> Please keep in mind that these resources will be dedicated for you, thus and idle session will waste resources.
+> **Please quit your session as soon as you don't use it anymore**, even for a lunch break.
+Your notebook will maintain all you input/output.

 ## Overview

 On UBELIX we provide Jupyter Lab for working with Jupyter Notebooks.